 Subsequently, let’s think about creating a message campaign.
 For instance, maybe your company is rolling out a new strategy defining your product and advertising it to the public.
 So it’s a great product, but you have to write a clear and concise paragraph that highlights its most appealing qualities.
 However, you don’t know which qualities appeal most to the masses of your audience.
 Above all, what appeals to your audience is what matters most.
 Accordingly, you need to use research to best design your messaging, or you risk failure.

 Why is this important?

 Market research is essential for the planning of any brand strategy.
 The data helps ensure that you are identifying the correct opportunity by targeting the right consumer in the right market and satisfying the right need.
 Without market research, there is no substance or facts behind your strategy and can result in a negative return on investment (ROI).

 There are three broad types of research: Qualitative, Quantitative and Secondary Research.
 Qualitative research is more open-ended and is great for testing initial concepts or ideas.
-Quantitative research is statistically represents the audience you are targeting.
+Qualitative is usually tested in focus groups and smaller settings in order to get in-depth opinions.
+Quantitative research statistically represents the audience you are targeting.
+Typically, quantitative is tested on a large number of respondents online, ranging anywhere from five hundred to thousands of survey takers.
 Secondary research is information that is already out there.
 Some research companies have access to several data sources in order to provide a comprehensive view of the marketplace.